butyi/nograd/README.md

 New value is only stored in database, if it is changed meantime.
 Database structure is in index.sql.

 User interface is a simple responsive web page.
 User action is handled by JavaScript, and sent to server by Ajax method when needed.
+Ajax method waits on server side for input chage for a while (3s).
+If change happens meantime, it returns immediately.
-Normal user interface consist of index.php, index.css.
+This method speeds up response of digit inputs.
+User interface consist of index.php, index.css.

 User interface updates values automatically in every second.
-This updates temperatures, heater state, and lamp states, and it is done by read from SQL database.
+This updates temperatures, heater state, and lamp states, and it is done by read from MySQL database and RAM disk.
 Statistic values are read only at page load, not every 1 sec, due to data usage and speed considerations.

 User action for temperature is stored in MySQL database only.
 Heater control runs in temperature read task.

-User actions for lamps has immediate effect to make pulse by pulse.php.
+User actions for lamps has immediate effect to make pulse by pulse.php using RAM disk interface file.

-Interface between web page and hardware controller daemon is [shared memory](https://www.php.net/manual/en/book.shmop.php).
+Interface between web page and hardware controller daemon are files in RAM disk and MySQL database.

 Control is only available for authenticated users (RQ10).